 Sportsmen Against Hunger is a charitable program that raises money for processing of donated deer and goose meat, and coordinates distribution to food pantries in North Dakota.
 It is administered by the North Dakota Community Action Partnership, a nonprofit agency that serves low-income families across the state.

-Hunters can clean their geese at home prior to delivery to a processor, but breast meat brought from home without a wing or head attached to the meat, must be accompanied by written information that includes the hunter’s name, address, signature, hunting license number, date taken and species and number taken.
+Hunters can bring their geese home and clean them prior to delivering meat to a processor, but breast meat brought from home without a wing or head attached to the meat, must be accompanied by written information that includes the hunter’s name, address, signature, hunting license number, date taken and species and number taken.

-Hunters interested in donating are encouraged to call processors before dropping off geese, to have a clear understanding of how goose breasts will be accepted and the processor’s hours of operation.
+Hunters interested in donating are encouraged to call the processor before dropping off geese, to have a clear understanding of how processors will accept goose breasts, and their hours of operation.

 Other Game Species

-Please visit the CAPND website at www.capnd.org, or contact Sarah Hasbargen at 701-232-2452 for information on deer and other species accepted by the SAH program.
+Please visit the CAPND Sportsmen Against Hunger website at http://www.capnd.org/programs/sah-program.html, or contact Sarah Hasbargen at 701-232-2452 for information on deer and other species accepted by the SAH program.